• Skip to main content

 We confirm there is one member of staff with a gross annual salary of £100,000 or more.

-Please follow this link to direct you to the schools financial benchmarking service for further financial information.
+Please follow this link to direct you to the Schools Financial Benchmarking Service and this link for the Financial Benchmarking and Insights Tool for further financial information.

 Ofsted Inspection Reports